w3c/wai-website/pages/planning-policies/involving-users.md

 title: "Involving Users in Web Projects for Better, Easier Accessibility"
 nav_title: "Involving Users for Better Accessibility"
 lang: en   # Change "en" to the translated-language shortcode
-last_updated: 2019-01-09   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-01-09   # Keep the date of the English version
 description: This page gets you started reaping the benefits of involving people with disabilities early and throughout different types of projects.

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)